Transforming Epidemiology through Advanced Methods (TEAM) Webinar Series

 Note: This webinar was NOT recorded for later viewing.

 Automated Sample Selection from Enormous Data: How Computer Programming Cut Time, Errors, and Costs

 As improvements in next-generation sequencing technology continue to drive down cost, researchers are incentivized to reanalyze subsets of large repositories of banked DNA samples.
 Once the sample subset has been determined, physically transferring and managing samples for downstream analysis is not a trivial matter, often taking months of technician labor.
 Here the speakers presented Samasy, a web-based sample management system that allows researchers to manage DNA samples, create batch files for robotic sample transfer, and monitor progress.
 A case-in-point of selecting 16,000 DNA samples for a custom exome array from pool of 54,000 was also discussed.

 mHealth Tools for Patient Surveys and Follow-up Reminders

 Routine screening for colorectal cancer (CRC) reduces mortality and can even decrease the prevalence of CRC.
 However, the uptake of CRC screening lags significantly behind routine screening for other cancers.
 Dr. Miller and his team have developed an innovative mobile health (mHealth) intervention designed to support patients as they make a CRC screening decision and carry it through to completion.
-Dr. Miller will discuss the features of their system which includes iPad-based patient self-surveys and follow-up electronic messages.
-This webinar will also include a discussion of how these mHealth tools can be applied to other epidemiologic studies.
+Dr. Miller discussed the features of their system which includes iPad-based patient self-surveys and follow-up electronic messages and how these mHealth tools can be applied to other epidemiologic studies.